List of minor biblical places: Dimonah

 Dimonah is a place listed in Joshua 15:22 as being inside the territory of Judah along its southern border with Edom.
 It may be the same as Dibon.

 Dura

 The "plain of Dura" is a location mentioned in Daniel 3:1, as the place where the king of Babylon built an image of himself.
 The location is uncertain, as there were several places named Dura in the region.

 E

 Eglaim

 Eglaim is a Moabite city mentioned by Isaiah in his proclamation against Moab (Isaiah 15:8).
 Its location is unknown.

 Elealeh

 Elealeh was a Moabite town.
 Every time it is mentioned in the Bible, Heshbon is mentioned as well.
 The Book of Numbers assigns Elealeh to the Tribe of Reuben.
 Thomas Kelly Cheyne believed that where the present Hebrew text of Isaiah 15:8 reads Beer Elim, the original likely read b- [Hebrew preposition "in"] Elealeh.
-Today the location of the biblical Elealeh is called el-ʿAl.
+Today the location of the biblical Elealeh is called elʿAl.